xdrie/gatekeeper/doc/basic_usage.md

 all specific REST api documentation is available via OpenAPI, which is built in to the server. the openapi file can be found at `GET /openapi`, and the web documentation browser through Swagger can be found at `GET /swagger`.

+## basic configuration

+configuration is stored in `config.toml`. see the [configuration model](../src/Gatekeeper/Config/SConfig.cs) for a detailed list of options.

+of particular interest may be `server.database` for setting the database path, and the `logging` module for configuring logging.

+see the section on app configuration for details on how to configure the auth provider.

 ## creating the account
 use the `POST /a/auth/create` route to register an account. for pronouns, use one of `SheHer`, `TheyThem`, or `HeHim`. in debug mode, the `isRobot` value is checked against `"I am not a robot"`.